hyphacoop/organizing/_posts/meeting-notes/2020-03-11-governance-wg-meeting.md

     - #todo dc: #14 "Good member" desc. for AGM!!!! add to sched.
         - bl: possibly co-write some of that based on draft after discussing first year frictions
     - #todo dc: #104 Amending articles -- make clear in planning doc
-    - #discussion bl: `agm` label on gh?
+    - #toho bl: `agm` label on gh? dc: sure, if helpful
 - WG description for Ops
-    - #todo us draft an Ops WG desc.
+    - #todo draft an Ops WG description
     - Other descriptions:
         Governance `@hyphacoop/governance-wg`
         WG for drafting by-laws, articles of incorporation, and planning for the first General Meeting (and subsequent structure).